open-cluster-management-io/open-cluster-management-io.github.io/content/en/concepts/managedcluster.md

 To support filtering unhealthy/not-reporting clusters and keep workloads from being placed in unhealthy or unreachable clusters, we introduce the similar concept of taint/toleration in Kubernetes.
-It also allows user to add customized a taint to deselect a cluster from placement.
-This is useful when user wants to set a cluster to maintanence mode and evict workload from this cluster.
+It also allows user to add a customized taint to deselect a cluster from placement.
+This is useful when the user wants to set a cluster to maintenance mode and evict workload from this cluster.

 In OCM, Taints and Tolerations work together to allow users to control the selection of managed clusters more flexibly.